vasu31dev/playwright-ts/README.md

 For more information, please refer to the [Playwright CLI documentation](https://playwright.dev/docs/test-cli).

+## Best practices

+Here are the some good practices with the current framework

+- try to use utility functions wherever possible instead of directly using Playwright methods
+- use Playwright method combined with `getPage` from `@PageSetup`, incase if you don't find the utility function. `Please send feedback to us for which functionality you didn't find the utility function so we can add that and improve our frame work`
+- always use back ticks for Xpath & css so that you can include single & double quotes together inside them as needed
+- always use Playwright inbuilt features as need
+- use `ClickandNavigate` utility function incase click action performs navigation.
+This function has in built checks for frame navigation and content loaded
+- use `fill` utility function to fill the form field and use `type` when you want to type char by char like when you are looking for autosearch suggestions, autofill etc
+- webfirst assertions
+- always use soft assertions where you still want to execute the test without termination in case of a failure

+In addition to above, Playwright also recommends best practices to follow in here, [Playwright Best practices Documentation](https://playwright.dev/docs/best-practices)

 ## Contributing

 Contributions are welcome!
 Please read the contributing guidelines first.